 New Garage Door

-In considering the rate of return for home improvements in San Antonio, garage-door replacement ranks decently.
+In considering the rate of return for home improvements in South Texas area, garage-door replacement ranks decently.
 Generally, sellers can expect to get an 85% return on this project.
 But the real benefit isn’t in the ROI.

 The garage is highly noticeable, and a nice-looking one can contribute considerably to curb appeal.
 A new garage door can help sell your house, but you do need to be careful.
 Since the return is only 85%, you don’t want to get too fancy and sink too much money into the project.

 Your front entry door will also be one the first things a buyer sees, so it does matter.
 And with respect to the rate of return for home improvements in South Texas area, replacing your front door (if it needs it) is a good idea.
 A new fiberglass door will get you a 78% return, and a steel door will yield a nearly 91% return.

 The kitchen is the heart of the home, and you can bet buyers will take a long, close look at yours.
 It seems logical, then, that a major kitchen upgrade or remodel would be on the list of have-to-do projects.
 But if your kitchen is already in fairly decent shape, maybe not.